FC Strumska Slava Radomir: Current squad

-For recent transfers, see Transfers summer 2022.
+For recent transfers see Transfers summer 2024 and Transfers winter 2024–25.

 Foreign players

 Only one non-EU nationals can be registered and given a squad number for the first team in the Second League.
 Those non-EU nationals with European ancestry can claim citizenship from the nation their ancestors came from.
 If a player does not have European ancestry he can claim Bulgarian citizenship after playing in Bulgaria for 5 years.